pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 MINIMA, MICRO and RED receivers.
 Also used by ARES planes.

 ## HoTT - *57*
-Models: Graupner HoTT receivers (tested on GR-12L and GR-16L).
+Models: Graupner HoTT receivers (tested on GR-12, GR-12L, GR-16 and Vector).

-Extended limits  and failsafe supported
+Extended limits, failsafe and LBT supported.

 Full telemetry and full text config mode are available in OpenTX 2.3.8+.